showkoth/showkoth/README.md

  <p>I received my Bachelor of Science degree in Computer Science and Engineering from the University of Dhaka in January 2020.
 After graduation, I worked as a Software Engineer at some top-notch software companies located in Dhaka, Bangladesh.</p>

- <p> I worked with Dr. Mosarrat Jahan, Associate Professor, CSE, DU, during my undergrad thesis in the Security and Blockchain field.</p>
+ <p> I worked with <a href = "https://www.du.ac.bd/faculty/faculty_details/CSE/1777">Dr. Mosarrat Jahan</a>, Associate Professor, CSE, DU, during my undergrad thesis in the Security and Blockchain field.</p>

  <p>Want to talk? <a href="https://calendly.com/shossain-nd">Setup a meeting with me!</a>.</p>